 Click the “Open” button to start your connection.
-If you haven’t logged into your VPS with PuTTY before, you will receive a warning similar to the following:
+If you haven’t logged into your Linode with PuTTY before, you will receive a warning similar to the following:

-In this case, PuTTY is asking you to verify that the server you’re logging into is who it says it is.
+PuTTY is asking you to verify that the server you’re logging into is who it says it is.
 This is due to the possibility that someone could be eavesdropping on your connection and posing as the server you are trying to log into.
-You need some “out of band” method of comparing the key fingerprint presented to PuTTY with the fingerprint of the public key on the server you wish to log into.
-You may do so by logging into your Linode via the AJAX console (see the “Console” tab in the Linode Manager) and executing the following command:
+You need some “out of band” method to compare the key fingerprint presented to PuTTY with the fingerprint of the public key on the server you wish to log into.
+You may do so by logging into your Linode via Lish and executing the following command:

 ssh-keygen -l -f /etc/ssh/ssh_host_rsa_key.pub

-The key fingerprints should match; click “Yes” to accept the warning and cache this host key in the registry.
+If the fingerprints match, click “Yes” to accept the warning and cache this host key in the registry.
 You won’t receive further warnings unless the key presented to PuTTY changes for some reason; typically, this should only happen if you reinstall the remote server’s operating system.
 If you should receive this warning again from a system you already have the host key cached on, you should not trust the connection and investigate matters further.

-You may log into your VPS with any user account you have configured on it.
+You may log into your Linode with any user account you have configured on it.
 Next, you’ll use pgAdmin to connect to PostgreSQL through the tunnel.

 Launch pgAdmin and you’ll be presented with a default view containing no servers.
 Click “File -> Add Server” as shown below.